| Italian Food Illustrations, Including Staple Made-in-Italy Ingredients that are EU-Certified (DOP and IGP), by Illustrator and Artist Yaansoon |

 Italian Culinary Week: Patronage & Target Audience

-Patronage: The events were held in two countries in the Levant, part of the MENA region, under the patronage of Italian ambassadors, consulates, and Italian senators.
+Patronage: The events were held under the patronage of Italian ambassadors, consulates, and Italian senators.

 A Multi-Faceted Target Audience: The events were tailored for each segment, as follows: Cooking-school students, importers/distributors of Italian products, and TV cooking shows, among others.